What Is Seedance 2.5? Features, Release & What's New

 |---|---|---|

-| Editing | Full regeneration | Local re-draw (region-level) |
+| Editing | Current workflow regenerates the full result | Announced target: local re-draw (region-level) |

-| Resolution | Native 4K (post-upgrade) | Expected 4K |
+| Resolution | Up to 4K here; 1080p/4K require Pro | Announced target: output toward 4K |

-| Best for | Multi-shot clips, fast iteration | Long, consistent, edit-heavy scenes |
+| Best for | Current short clips and iteration | Announced target: longer, consistent, edit-heavy scenes |

 When Can You Use Seedance 2.5?